ccouzens/vcloud-rest-openapi/README.md

 complicated format.
 It supports lots of concepts and it has multiple ways of expressing a single concept.
 There are edge cases where I've not yet incorporated an XSD concept.

-From what I've seen, the edge cases lead to some types having missing fields.
-I've not seen edge cases leading to types having extra fields or incorrectly typed fields.

 If you find an issue, tell me about it using [Github](https://github.com/ccouzens/vcloud-rest-openapi/issues) and I shall try